 The demand for high bandwidth, advanced display and touch technologies in mobile and server-related applications will continue to grow, therefore, our long-term strategy is to focus on developing high performance & low power SERDES, for high speed data and advanced display and touch technologies.
-We plan to invest in next generation SerDes, advanced timing controllers and display drivers and in integrating display and touch technologies for servers, smartphones, tablets and notebooks.
+We plan to invest in next generation SerDes, advanced timing controllers and display drivers and in integrating display and touch technologies for servers, smartphones, tablets, notebooks and automotive applications.